gkruiger/schedulizer/README.md

 ## Running the program
 Find the following lines of code in the program to adjust them to your liking.
-Please be aware that this program can run for a long time, without any way to know in advance when it will finish.
-If it ever will...

 ```
 findSchedule(